 How do we help our children with setting up two households?

 Avoid becoming territorial with toys and clothing.
 Such things belong to the children, not to the adults.

 Invariably, children will unintentionally leave a beloved toy or homework at one household; work together to straighten out such problems.
-It’s
+It’s best for your children.

 How do I help our children cope with the problems of divorce?

 Talk to your children, shepherd them through the divorce process, and allow them to disagree with you or be angry with you – this will pass.

 What can I do to make this process work out well for everyone?

 Take good care of yourself and your children.
 Be aware of the effects of stress and do as much as you can to prevent stress from taking over your lives.

 Remember to have fun with your children.
 Eat healthy meals.
 Exercise.
 Make sure they and you get a good night’s sleep.
 These stress-busters will help your children cope with the upcoming changes.

+Be optimistic about a better future for everyone – optimism is contagious.
 If you cope well with the changes, your children will likely follow your lead.